inrupt/solid-client-authn-js/packages/oidc/README.md

 To learn more about how this works, you can have a look at [this page](https://curity.io/resources/architect/oauth/dpop-overview/)

 # Other Inrupt Solid JavaScript Libraries
-[`@inrupt/oidc-dpop-client-browser`](https://www.npmjs.com/package/@inrupt/oidc-dpop-client-browser )is part of a family open source JavaScript libraries designed to support developers building Solid applications.
+[`@inrupt/oidc-client-ext`](https://www.npmjs.com/package/@inrupt/oidc-client-ext) is part of a family open source JavaScript libraries designed to support developers building Solid applications.

 ## Solid JavaScript Authentication - solid-client-authn